Jullcifer/predator-prey-seasonality/README.md

 ### Model Specification and Input Data

 To use the methods for analysing your own equations/system of ODEs, you need to change the equations given in the `seasonal_odes.py` script.
 Change both the parameter values and the equations, if necessary.
 Make sure that the new parameters are then passed on the `rk4_solver.py`.
-To run the analysis for rodent-mustelid system, you don't need to change the equations shape, but you can change the parameter values if desired.
+To run the analysis for the rodent-mustelid system, you don't need to change the equations' shape, but you can change the parameter values if desired.
 No input data is needed in this case.

 ### Run order to produce main plots